 In the spirit of full transparency, these are the fees and commissions we pay:

-- Mandatory Offsite Ads Fee: 12%-15% commission on certain sales, including shipping
+- Mandatory Offsite Ads Fee: 12%-15% commission on certain sales (including shipping charges)

-- Transaction Fee: 5% commission on all sales, including shipping
+- Transaction Fee: 5% commission on all sales (including shipping charges)

 - Payment Processing Fee: 3% + $0.25 on all sales

-- Listing and Renewal Fees: $0.20 per product listing and product renewal with each sale and/or every 4 months
+- Listing and Renewal Fees: $0.20 per product listing and product renewal (happens with each sale and/or every 4 months, whichever is first)

 Sales Fees We Pay on Our Website: